 #21: The Katse Dam in Lesotho is the second-largest double-curvature arch dam in Africa

-At 185 metres high and 710 metres in length, the project cost $8 billion and the dam was completed in 1996.
+At 185 meters high and 710 meters in length, the project cost $8 billion and the dam was completed in 1996.
 Water delivery from the Katse Dam officially began on 22nd January 1998, however, the majority of the water from the dam is transported solely by gravity into South Africa, whom pays $35 million annually to Lesotho to supply water to the Gauteng region.

 #22: Population increase is causing desertification, soil erosion, and overgrazing

 Due to this, the quality of life in the country is being adversely affected.